You’ll love the basil in this strawberry basil freezer jam — it is the perfect complement to your favorite slice of toast.

 I just love the combination of strawberries and basil.
 Have you tried these strawberries stuffed with basil whipped cream?
 So yummy!
 May I say they’re even better than chocolate dipped strawberries?

-I love strawberry jam spread on toast, bagels, and corn bread, but it is also amazing stirred into plain Greek yogurt, spooned over vanilla bean ice cream, or even stirred into hot oatmeal.
-Clearly, I find any possible opportunity to use this delicious jam.
+Everyone loves strawberry jam spread on toast, bagels, and corn bread, but it is also amazing stirred into plain Greek yogurt, spooned over vanilla bean ice cream, or even stirred into hot oatmeal.
+Clearly, you’ll want to find every possible opportunity to use this delicious jam.

 Hulling the berries is easy (and dare I say fun?) with the OXO Strawberry Huller.